So what is core knowledge? This explanation is from the Core Knowledge Foundation Web Site:

 We may as a profession struggle to teach transferable skills but that does not mean we should abandon the project and embrace yet another form of “dumbing down”; rather we should embrace complexity and re-double our efforts to teach cognitive skills.

-I think the science behind core knowledge is purposeful but my conclusion is that it points to less knowledge and not more.Perhaps the reason we fail to teach skills adequately is because we are still teaching too much knowledge and not paying enough attention to the relationship between skills and knowledge.
+I think the science behind core knowledge is purposeful but my conclusion is that it points to less knowledge and not more.Perhaps the reason we fail to teach skills adequately is that educational institutions are still teaching too much knowledge and not paying enough attention to the relationship between skills and knowledge.

 Hirsch asks himself this question: “How much do I really need to know about DNA in order to comprehend a newspaper text directed to the common reader”.